 Here’s what to watch out for:

-- In areas with high summer humidity fungal problems can also occur on the foliage.
-Improve air circulation around the plant and spray with eco-fungicide.
+- In areas with high summer humidity, fungal problems can also occur on the foliage.
+Improve air circulation around the plant and avoid wetting the leaves when watering.
+If necessary spray with an organic fungicide.

-- Usually they are untroubled by pests but if sap-suckers or chewing insects do attack spray with eco-oil or eco-neem.
+- Usually they are untroubled by pests, but if aphids, mites or caterpillars do attack, spray as necessary with OCP eco-oil or OCP eco-neem.
+Any scale that appears can be controlled with a horticultural oil.